-My litmus test may not be test enough to put me in charge of changing a recipe, but it seems like a good idea to make sure that my carefully-followed carefully-tested recipe has the acidity we say it should have.
+My litmus test may not enough to put me in charge of changing a recipe, but it seems like a good idea to make sure that my carefully followed, carefully tested recipe has the acidity we say it should have.
 It provides peace of mind for me to give it a little check.

 When I teach canning to others, I like to test the pH of my tomato puree with a litmus paper test.
 All the canning books tell us that tomatoes can go up to about 4.6 in acidity, right on the edge of safe acidity for water bath canning.
 It is interesting to test the pH of tomato juice and illustrate pH level.
 We are instructed to add bottled lemon juice to lower the pH into the safe canning range below 4.6.
 My litmus test confirms the drop in acidity into the safe zone and well-illustrates these points to my students.

 Can I change recipes safely by using the litmus paper to confirm acidity?